plus3it/terraform-aws-tardigrade-iam-identity-provider/README.md

 # terraform-aws-tardigrade-iam-identity-provider

-Terraform module to create an IAM SAML provider
+Terraform module to create an IAM SAML provider, OIDC Connect provider, or both.

 ## Testing